Chris Hossack, Associate Director – Advisory

 At Cratus we have a team with an unrivalled depth of experience, poised to help councils meet the challenges ahead and seize opportunities when they arise.
 Our Advisory team consists of current and former council leaders, former senior local and central government officials, and business leaders with unparalleled expertise on a whole range of aspects of local government.

-Our Planning Improvement Programme (PIP) has been developed to maximise the deliverability of planning departments; to create high-performing teams that recognise the significance of their role at this moment.
+Our Planning Review Service has been developed to maximise the deliverability of planning departments; to create high-performing teams that recognise the significance of their role at this moment.
 Our unique programme is designed to make a full assessment of your planning capabilities and identify the opportunities that will take you to the level required to deliver excellence.
 We will even help you get there by guiding you through the changes required in your organisation be they structural, cultural or procedural.
 Our mission is to put you in a strong position to enable growth and create fantastic places to live and work.

 If you would like to find more about how we can help you then please contact us.